nightscout/nightscout.github.io/docs/index.md

 You'll find the source repository for this documentation [here](https://github.com/nightscout/nightscout.github.io).
 Please don't hesitate to improve or correct anything you see and create a pull request!

-You're also welcome to contribute or report any error, unclear explanation, typo, broken link etc by going to Github and opening an [issue](https://github.com/nightscout/nightscout.github.io/issues).
+You're also welcome to contribute or report any error, unclear explanation, typo, broken link etc. by going to GitHub and opening an [issue](https://github.com/nightscout/nightscout.github.io/issues).

 Finally, to help on the development of Nightscout itself, feel free to join in at our [Discord Channel](https://discord.gg/zg7CvCQ).